kjrandez/Context/NOTES.md

 - Padding of parent page element causes glitch when dragging across edge of inner
 - Breadcrumb titles don't update when modified externally
 - Elements don't require second click in order to start dragging
+- Elements on page not connected after navigation to subpage and then back again.

 ### ANSWERS